 The second branch of research seeks to improve model generalization by leveraging powerful image priors inherited in pre-trained models, especially in the context of Stable Diffusion models, which are trained on large-scale, high-quality datasets.
-Marigold~\cite{ke2024repurposing} first explores the potential of pretrained latent diffusion models(LDMs) for monocular depth estimation by reformulating depth estimation as a conditional diffusion-denoising process.
+Marigold~\cite{ke2024repurposing} first explores the potential of pre-trained latent diffusion models (LDMs) for monocular depth estimation by reformulating depth estimation as a conditional denoising diffusion process.
 GeoWizard~\cite{fu2025geowizard} further improves it by incorporating normal estimation to enhance the ability to capture geometric details.
-To address the problem of low inference efficiency caused by iterative denoising, DepthFM~\cite{gui2024depthfm} introduces flow matching to reduce the number of sampling steps at the cost of slight performance degradation.
+To address the problem of low inference efficiency caused by iterative denoising, DepthFM~\cite{gui2024depthfm} introduces flow matching to reduce the number of sampling steps at the cost of a slight performance degradation.
 More recently, GenPercept~\cite{xu2024diffusion} offers a systematic analysis of fine-tuning protocols and proposes a single-step deterministic paradigm, where only the image latent is fed into the denoising network, and the noise latent is output for depth prediction.
 Amazingly, it notably reduces the inference time with comparable performance.
-Lotus~\cite{he2024lotus} also exploits a single-step denoising paradigm and proposes a detail preserver branch to enhance visual quality.
-Despite these advancements in applying diffusion models to MDE, no work has thoroughly explored how to best adapt the generative features in diffusion models for the discriminative task.
-In this work, we address this gap by enhancing the representation capability of the denoising network and adaptively refining features in the frequency domain to capture details, leading to further improvements in both performance and visual quality.
+Lotus~\cite{he2024lotus} also exploits a single-step denoising paradigm and proposes a detail preserver branch to improve visual quality.
+Despite these advancements in applying diffusion models to MDE, no work has thoroughly explored how to best adapt the generative features in diffusion models for the perceptual task.
+In this work, we bridge this gap by enhancing the denoising network's representation capability and adaptively refining features in the frequency domain, leading to further improvements in both performance and visual quality.